Faboslav/structurify/.github/assets/curseforge/description.md

 ## Structure settings
 <hr>

-Structures are organized into categories based on the mods and datapacks in use, making them easier to manage.
+Structures are organized into categories based on the mods and datapacks in use (namespaces), making them easier to manage.
 It is possible to disable the generation of structures and manage a list of biomes where specific structures should generate.

 ![Structures settings](https://raw.githubusercontent.com/Faboslav/structurify/master/.github/assets/images/structures_settings.webp)